nerdschoolbergen/javascript-best-practices/README.md

 ## Focus of this workshop
 The focus of this workshop is best practices for JavaScript development.
 Rather than laying out "rules" to follow we are going to take a look a the _why_ behind the best practices, so that you can decide for yourself what's best for you.

+## Audience

+Basic understanding of JavaScript and it's syntax is required to get the most out of this workshop.

 ## What you need
 - [Visual Studio Code](https://code.visualstudio.com/)
 - [Node.js](https://nodejs.org)